MicrosoftDocs/PowerShell-Docs/scripting/getting-started/fundamental/About-Windows-PowerShell.md

 ---
-title: About Windows PowerShell ms.custom: na ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+title:  About Windows PowerShell ms.date:  2016-05-11
+keywords:  powershell,cmdlet
+description:
 ms.topic:  article
+author:  jpjofre
+manager:  dongill
+ms.prod:  powershell
 ms.assetid:  979654ae-7994-47f8-be43-d79e7a140143
 ---

 # About Windows PowerShell
 Windows PowerShell is designed to improve the command\-line and scripting environment by eliminating long\-standing problems and adding new features.